dcj/Clojure-GeoSpatial-Study-Group/README.md

 [org.locationtech.jts.io/jts-io-common "1.16.1"]
 ```

-And JTS current is `1.17.1`.
+And JTS current is `1.17.1`.<br>
-When I mistakenly dragged in the newer JTS release into a project, it broke `geo`.
+When I mistakenly dragged in the newer JTS release into a project, it broke `geo`.<br>
 We might want to look at this...

 ### [geo.io](https://github.com/Factual/geo#geoio)

-For the purposes of the discussion below, I define the term `GeoEDN` as being the straightforward conversion of a GeoJSON string into EDN, with no further processing.
+For the purposes of the discussion below, I define the term `GeoEDN` as being the straightforward conversion of a GeoJSON string into EDN, with no further processing.<br>
-Thus, GeoEDN and GeoJSON represent the exact same thing, just the syntax/format is different.
+Thus, GeoEDN and GeoJSON represent the exact same thing, just the syntax/format is different.<br>
 To a Clojure programmer, the only thing GeoJSON is good for is interop with the external world, we can't operate on GeoJSON directly...

 Proposed GeoJSON/GeoEDN helper functions: